-(f) In determining possible adverse system impacts, the public utility must consider the aggregated nameplate rating, or export capacity when applicable, of all generating facilities that, on the date the system impact study begins, are directly interconnected to the public utility's transmission or distribution system, have a pending completed application to interconnect with a higher queue position, or have an executed interconnection agreement with the public utility.
+- (f) In determining possible adverse system impacts, the public utility must consider the aggregated nameplate rating, or export capacity when applicable, of all generating facilities that, on the date the system impact study begins, are directly interconnected to the public utility's transmission or distribution system, have a pending completed application to interconnect with a higher queue position, or have an executed interconnection agreement with the public utility.
 If the small generator facility limits export pursuant to OAR 860-082-0033, the system impact study must use export capacity instead of the nameplate rating, except when assessing fault current contribution.
 To assess fault current contribution, the system impact study must use the rated fault current if the customer provides the relevant information or provide a written explanation for cases where the utility does not want to rely on customer-provided data.
 An example of customer-provided data would include provision of manufacturer test data (pursuant to the fault current test described in IEEE 1547.1-2020 clause 5.18) showing that the fault current is independent of the nameplate rating.
-The public utility must provide an explanation for any cases where the utility does not want to rely on customer-provided data.

-clause 5.18) showing that the fault current is independent of the nameplate rating.
-The public utility must provide an explanation for any cases where the utility does not want to rely on customer-provided data.

-(g) The system impact study must include:

-(A) A short circuit analysis;

-(B) A stability analysis;

-(C) A power flow analysis;

-(D) Voltage drop and flicker studies;

-(E) Protection and set point coordination studies;

-(F) Grounding reviews;

-(G) The underlying assumptions of the study;

-(H) The results of the analyses; and

-- (I) Any potential impediments to providing the requested interconnection service. - (h) If an applicant provides an independent system impact study to the public utility, then the public utility must evaluate and address any alternative findings from that study. - (i) The public utility must provide a copy of the system impact study to the applicant within five business days of completing the study. - (j) If a public utility determines in a system impact study that interconnection facilities or system upgrades are necessary to safely interconnect a small generator facility, then the public utility must perform a facilities study.
+The public utility must provide an explanation for any cases where the utility does not want to rely on customer-provided data. - (g) The system impact study must include: - (A) A short circuit analysis; - (B) A stability analysis; - (C) A power flow analysis; - (D) Voltage drop and flicker studies; - (E) Protection and set point coordination studies; - (F) Grounding reviews; - (G) The underlying assumptions of the study; - (H) The results of the analyses; and - (I) Any potential impediments to providing the requested interconnection service. - (h) If an applicant provides an independent system impact study to the public utility, then the public utility must evaluate and address any alternative findings from that study. - (i) The public utility must provide a copy of the system impact study to the applicant within five business days of completing the study. - (i) If a public utility determines in a system impact study that interconnection facilities or system upgrades are necessary to safely interconnect a small generator facility, then the public utility must perform a facilities study.